 The Portfolio's level of risk is low.
 Because the historical performance of the Portfolio is less than 10 years, to calculate the level of risk, the Manager used a reference index similar to the Portfolio's strategy, in addition to the actual return history of the Portfolio.
-The index used by the Manager is the FTSE TMX Canada Universe Bond Index.
+The index used by the Manager is the FTSE Canada Universe Bond Index.
 This index is designed to represent a measure of the Canadian market of fixed-income investments whose maturity is greater than one year, including Government of Canada, provincial and corporate bonds.
 For more information, see Investment risk classification methodology in the section Specific information about each NBI Fund described in this document.

-During the last 12 months, the Portfolio invested as much as 22.09% of its net assets in securities of the BMO Mid Provincial Bond Index ETF, as much as 25.92% of its net assets in securities of the Vanguard Canadian Short-Term Corporate Bond Index ETF, as much as 35.14% of its net assets in securities of the TD Canadian Aggregate Bond Index ETF and as much as 35.29% of its net assets in securities of the BMO Aggregate Bond Index ETF.
+Over the last 12 months, the Portfolio invested as much as 30.29% of its net assets in securities of the BMO Mid Provincial Bond Index ETF, as much as 15.58% of its net assets in securities of the BMO Corporate Bond Index ETF and as much as 54.80% of its net assets in securities of the BMO Aggregate Bond Index ETF.
 See Risks relating to concentration for a description of those risks.

-- are willing to tolerate a low level of risk; - are looking to invest for the short term to medium term (at least one year); - are looking for an investment solution that allows you to make tactical investments in a wide range of securities in order to create a fully diversified portfolio.
+- can tolerate a low level of risk; - are looking to invest for the short term to medium term (at least one year);